igbinore/threat-intel-feed-aggregator/README.md

-🛡 Threat Intel Feed Aggregator
+🛰 Threat Intel Feed Aggregator

-I built this project to make it easier to centralize, view, and export threat intelligence feeds from multiple sources in one place.
-Instead of checking AbuseIPDB, AlienVault OTX, or custom feeds individually, this tool pulls them together into a single dashboard so I can quickly assess threats and export them for reporting or further analysis.
+I built this project to save time when gathering and reviewing threat intelligence.
+Instead of visiting multiple platforms one by one, I wanted a single dashboard that pulls in feeds from different sources, lets me filter, and gives me export-ready data for investigations.

-🚀 Features
+🚀 What It Does
-Multiple feed integration – Includes example connectors for:

-AbuseIPDB

-AlienVault OTX

-Custom JSON feed support

-Live dashboard view – Quickly see the latest IOCs from all feeds.

-Filter & search – Narrow results by feed source, IOC type, or keyword.
+Aggregate multiple threat intel feeds – AbuseIPDB, AlienVault OTX, and a custom feed.

+Clean & normalize data – No more mismatched formats between sources.

+Search & filter – Quickly find specific IPs, domains, or indicators.

-Export options – Save filtered data to CSV or JSON for use in other tools.
+Export – Save current view to CSV or JSON in one click.

-Lightweight & fast – Runs locally with Python & vanilla JavaScript.
+Lightweight UI – Runs locally, no heavy setup required.

 📸 Screenshot example
 ![Dashboard Screenshot](./screenshots/dashboard_light.png)